 Last week I turned 41 years old!
+On this journey, I’ve begun to practice aging gracefully.
+I’m not going to lie: it’s been hard.
 Not only is the jump to the big 4-0 finished, I now have to concede to being solidly in my forties.

 But, can I admit something?
 I’ve never felt better.
 Maybe not physically (trips to the gym hurt a lot more than they did a scant five years ago) but inside there is a peace and a confidence there that I used to only pretend existed.

 I’ve learned a few lessons, that, I believe, have made the step into my forties a whole lot easier.
-Even if your next milestone is 30 or even 25, then I say learn them now and save yourself some grief.
+Even if your next milestone is 30 or even 25, aging gracefully can be difficult, so I say learn these lessons now and save yourself some grief.

 Here are 5 Lessons that Make Aging Gracefully, easier:

-Lesson One: The Reflection in the Mirror Does Not Tell the Whole Story
+Lesson One to Aging Gracefully: The Reflection in the Mirror Does Not Tell the Whole Story

 For decades the way I saw myself in that mirror each morning dictated the way I felt all day long.
 As I look back on all that time wasted, stressing over a few extra pounds, uncooperative hair, or a pimple on my chin that felt as big as Mt.
 Everest, I think: What a waste!